-Depending on where you live, you’re either right in the middle of tulip season right now, or you’re about to be getting into tulip season any second now, so it’s the perfect time for me to be sharing this little trick which prevents drooping flowers!
-It’s a goal of mine to get some tulips planted somewhere on our property this fall so I’ll have my own tulips popping up at this time next year, but for now, I’ve just been picking up a little bouquet of grocery tulips every now and then and they’ve been just the thing to make my home feel a little extra springy.
+Depending on where you live, you’re either right in the middle of tulip season right now or you’re about to be getting into tulip season any second now, so it’s the perfect time for me to be sharing this little trick that prevents drooping flowers.
+It’s a goal of mine to get a big grouping of tulips planted somewhere on our property this fall so I’ll have my own tulips for cutting popping up at this time next year, but for now, I’ve just been picking up a little bouquet of grocery tulips every now and then and they’ve been just the thing to make my home feel a little extra springy.

 The Tulip Vodka Trick